Put the object files in an object directory: mk_add_options MOZ_OBJDIR=@TOPSRCDIR@/obj-debug # Make a debug build, since that's what most Mozilla devs would want: ac_add_options --enable-debug --disable-optimize ac_add_options --enable-debug-symbols # Parallelize and silence the build to speed it up

 IMPORTANT - Java heap space

 NetBeans needs a very large amount of memory (3+ GB free) in order to complete a proper analysis of the Mozilla source code.
 Before you try and use NetBeans with the Mozilla source you need to increase its maximum heap space so that it can actually use that much though.
-However, there is no one size fits all value for this heap space setting - the value you should choose depends on your hardware and on the particular JVM that you have installed.
+There is no one size fits all value for this heap space setting, however - the value you should choose depends on your hardware and on the particular JVM that you have installed (the information below will help you choose a value).
 Just note that if you set too low a value, NetBeans will become increasingly slow as it approaches the heap limits.
-This is particularly likely to happen while NetBeans tries to analyze the source code, when too small a heap size may cause it to become completely unresponsive at times, and may result in various out of memory exceptions (which may damage the results of the analysis - assuming it keeps going).
+This is particularly likely to happen while NetBeans tries to analyze the source code, when too small a heap size may cause it to become completely unresponsive for extended periods, and may result in various out of memory exceptions (which may degrade the results of the analysis, assuming it even completes).

-The first thing to note is that the 64-bit JVMs will normally use twice as much memory as their 32-bit counterparts.
+There are several things to consider when choosing your java version and your heap space limits.
+64-bit JVMs may use twice as much memory as their 32-bit counterparts.
 Unfortunately, it may not be possible for you to use the 32-bit version of your JVM, since some 32-bit JVMs have too low a cap on the maximum heap space that you can set.
-Also, some 64-bit JVMs support
+That said, some 64-bit JVMs support

-UseCompressedOops which can actually reduce their memory use closer to that of their 32-bit counterpart.
+UseCompressedOops which can reduce their memory consumption closer to that of their 32-bit counterpart.

 The first thing to do is to figure out how to run the different (the 32-bit and 64-bit) versions of your JVM.
 Sometimes these are at different paths, and sometimes you run the same JVM but pass it -d32 or -d64 to choose between the two (try 'java -version -d32' and 'java -version -d64' at a console to see if those work).